Identification

 - Notes Cluster flies strongly resemble house flies, but are larger, darker, and slower.

-Cluster flies appear similar to the common house fly and blow/bottle flies.
-Adult cluster flies are dark grey in colour, 8 to 10 mm long, and have numerous golden or yellowish hairs on the thorax.
-The abdomen of a typical cluster fly features a black and silver chequered pattern.
-Despite bearing a strong resemblance to house flies, cluster flies are larger in size and darker in colour, they lack the dark stripes found on the thorax of house flies and the metallic-coloured shining bodies of bottle flies.
+Despite bearing a strong resemblance to house flies, cluster flies are larger in size and darker in colour.
+They lack the dark stripes found on the thorax of house flies and the metallic-coloured shining bodies of bottle flies.
 They are sluggish in movement compared to house flies and bottle flies.
 The wings of cluster flies overlap across the abdomen when the insect stands at rest.

 Where do cluster flies come from?

-Adult female cluster flies lay their eggs in cracks in soil, near earthworm burrows.
-After hatching, the larvae move beneath the soil and enter the bodies of the worms.
-Here, they feed on the worms for approximately two to three weeks until they are ready to pupate in the ground, which takes another 11 to 14 days.
-It is estimated that a female cluster fly will lay eggs four times per year, and approximately 130 eggs each time.
+Cluster flies can be found in Europe and North America.
+Adult female cluster flies lay their eggs in cracks in the ground near earthworm burrows.
+After hatching, the larvae move beneath the soil and enter the bodies of the worms, where they feed for approximately 2 to 3 weeks before pupating in the ground, a process that takes another 11 to 14 days.

 Why do I have cluster flies?

 Cluster flies enter homes in the late summer months and the early fall, looking for somewhere to hibernate as the temperatures drop and winter approaches.
-West and south-facing buildings, with large, open lawns, exposed to more sunlight, are especially attractive to cluster flies.
+West and south-facing buildings, with large, open lawns exposed to more sunlight, are especially attractive to cluster flies.

-The pests find their way in through openings in the wall, like cracks and crevices near the window and door frames, open and unscreened windows, and unscreened vents that provide access into the building.
+The pests find their way in through openings in the walls, like cracks and crevices near the window and door frames, open and unscreened windows, and unscreened vents that provide access into the building.

-Once inside, cluster flies then gather together in isolated and protected locations, such as attics and wall voids, to hibernate for the winter.
+Once inside, cluster flies gather together in isolated and protected locations, such as attics and wall voids, to hibernate for the winter.

 How worried should I be about cluster flies?

-How can I prevent cluster flies from invading
+How can I prevent cluster flies from invading?

 How to get rid of cluster flies?

-Getting rid of cluster flies can be a difficult endeavour due to the time of year they invade your home.
-Preventative measures are exceedingly helpful in dealing with this pest and can be done in the months leading up to the fall to avoid an infestation.
-Here are some solutions to consider:
+Getting rid of cluster flies can be a difficult endeavour due to their seasonal home invasion.
+Preventative measures are very helpful in dealing with this pest and can be done in the months leading up to the fall to avoid an infestation.
+Here are a few solutions to consider:

 Other pests related to Cluster flies